Response to TCFD Recommendations

 Evaluation of Energy Reduction Activities External Organizations

-For the fifth consecutive year, starting in FY3/2017, USS was classified as an outstanding energy conservation company (class S) under the business classification system for energy conservation measures.
+For the seventh consecutive year, starting in FY3/2017, USS was classified as an outstanding energy conservation company (class S) under the business classification system for energy conservation measures.
 The Japanese Ministry of Economy, Trade and Industry assigns one of four classes (S, A, B, C) to all companies that submit periodic reports prescribed by the Energy Conservation Act.
 We will continue to use a broad range of energy conservation activities in order to retain our S rating. *URL for more information about this evaluation system https://www.enecho.meti.go.jp/en/